budavariam/budavariam.github.io/content/posts/2021-04-08-strava-activities-with-plotly.md

 With a simple `cd activity_selector && npm run sdist:version:activated` command (after dependency installs), I can update the package in my app, it rewires the dependencies as well.

-## Plot

-The plot is a simple distance/heartrate scatter plot, nothing to see here.

 ## Dockerize environment

 In order to see how it looks in the deploy environment in an easily reproducible way I decided to dockerize the app.